UWCS/stardust/content/resources/docker.md

 - Name your container something unique and identifiable
 - Change the registry to `GitHub` (if this is not an option then select "Advanced mode" and type `ghcr.io/` into the registry field)
 - Set the image to `<your github name>/<your repo name>:latest`
-- Manuallu publish a network port (host should be a unique random port from 1000-8080 (6969 is taken), container should be 8080)
+- Manually publish a network port (host should be a unique random port from 1000-8080 (6969 is taken), container should be 8080)
 - Scroll down to advanced
 - Override the command with `'/bin/sh' '-c' 'gunicorn app:app -b 0.0.0.0:8080'`
-- Click on Env and at the enviroment variable `VIRTUAL_HOST` with the value being the name of your container for example `my-flask-app` (this needs to be unique so don't use `my-flask-app`)
+- Click on Env and add the environment variable `VIRTUAL_HOST` with the value being the name of your container for example `my-flask-app` (this needs to be unique so don't use `my-flask-app`)

 Start your container and it should pull your image and spin up.
 If it doesn't work then you're probably trying to use a port that someone else is already using on the host, so try another one.
 You should be able to see your running container.
 Try accessing the logs, and you can even start a new shell within it by clicking 'console' under 'container status'.

-Head to `https://<VIRTUAL_HOST>.containers.uwcs.co.uk>` and your app should be accessible from the outside world!
+Head to `<https://<VIRTUAL_HOST>.containers.uwcs.co.uk>` and your app should be accessible from the outside world!

 ---